clarkdave/clarkdave.net/source/posts/2014/2014-12-16-how-to-use-webpack-with-rails.md

 For our example above, we'll want to expose our Backbone Views, as that's how we encapsulate our logic.
 You don't need to be using Backbone, of course.
 Any object can be exported and exposed, so you can use any paradigm you want.

-webpack has an `expose-loader` which we can use to expose a module to the global context.
+Using webpack's `expose-loader` we can expose a module to the global context.
 There are a few ways we can use this.

 The first option is to expose a global object (e.g. `$app`), and then hang our global modules (or anything else we'll need in a Rails view) off it.